-We published the first version of this article 3 years ago, in 2018.
-Since then, we have been updating it yearly, following the latest developments in the numbers and ranks of the key players in the marketplace landscape in South East Asia.
-Our latest update is right at the end of 2021, summarizing the data from 2021 and looking ahead into 2022.
-We also have redesigned the whole structure of this list, adding various metrics, including GMV estimates.
+We published the first version of this article 5 years ago, in 2018.
+Since then, we have been updating it yearly, following the latest developments in the numbers and ranks of the key players in the online marketplace landscape in South East Asia.
+Our latest update summarizes the data from June through August 2023.

-The South East Asian is a region of previously less-developed nations that are now experiencing explosive growth.
+The South East Asian is a region of former lesser-developed nations that are now experiencing explosive growth.
 That means the eCommerce story here over the past few years has been one of upheaval and rapidly rising stars.
-In this article we break down the top ten most visited eCommerce marketplace websites in South East Asia, looking at their visits numbers and, where possible, financial results.
+In this article we break down the top ten most visited eCommerce marketplace websites in South East Asia, looking at their visit numbers, as well as explore whether or not Amazon is used for online shopping in the region.

 1. Shopee